lawik/notes/Nerves - Porting the uConsole.md

 My uConsole runs on an Raspberry Pi Compute Module 4 (CM4 for short).
 That's essentially a Pi 4.
 And as luck would have it the `nerves_system_rpi4`, specifically `circuits-quickstart` for the Pi 4 ran fine.
 It didn't start the display and as such I have no idea if the keyboard worked.
 But I could get it on wifi and do Nerves stuff on it.
 Good starting point.

 Display and input devices where my primary concern to get going.
 Unfortunately I have zero experience actually dealing with linux hardware drivers at this level.
 Fortunately the device has a repo for the Clockwork OS, their patched Raspbian OS.

+- Starting from a system that is close
+- Figuring out the changes needed
+- Building a custom nerves system
+- Swearing a lot
+- Figuring out drivers
+- Figuring out defconfig
+- Rebuilding, a lot
+- Cache busting, a lot
+-